projectatomic/atomic-site/source/blog/2016-09-12-intro-to-system-containers.md

 - `HOST_UID` - uid of the user installing the container.
 - `HOST_GID` - gid of the user installing the container.
 - `RUN_DIRECTORY` - run directory.  `/run` for system containers.
-- `STATE_DIRECTORY` - path to the storage directory. `/var/lib/ for
+- `STATE_DIRECTORY` - path to the storage directory. `/var/lib/` for
   system containers.

+We're excited about the ability of system containers to greatly improve administration and infrastructure service delivery for Atomic clusters.
+Please give them a try and tell us what you think.